kiharalab/CryoREAD/README.md

 ### Input File
 Cryo-EM map with mrc format.
 (Optional) Sequence information with fasta format.
+Our example input can be found [here](https://github.com/kiharalab/CryoREAD/tree/main/example)

 ### Output File
 1 *.mrc: a mrc file saved our detected probabilites by our deep learning model.
 2 *.pdb: a PDB file that stores the atomic DNA/RNA structure by our method.
+Our example output can be found [here](https://kiharalab.org/emsuites/cryoread/output_21051.tar.gz).
+All the intermediate results are also kept here.